skladany/nextgroup.run/readme.md

 - [ ] Finishing creating main endpoint that shows the next 10 runs from now

+# 2022-06-21

+- [x] Working on endpoint code; Adding types
+  - `typescript` is ...a larger learning curve than I expected.
+So far it just seems to be slowing me down, but hopefully I find it worthwhile in the _long run_ (get it??)

 # 2022-06-20

 - [x] Figure out how to set up [express w/ typescript](https://blog.logrocket.com/how-to-set-up-node-typescript-express/)